2007 UAW-Ford 500: Race

 Stewart kept the lead at the lap-156 restart.
 Another six laps passed until the eighth caution was called for, when Petty's tire blew and he crashed into the turn three wall.
 As with the previous restart, Stewart maintained the lead on lap 166.
 Blaney and Johnson formed a bottom line of around seven cars in an attempt to gain on Stewart.
 However, the top five of Stewart, Newman, Kurt Busch, Juan Pablo Montoya, and Kahne temporarily split from the rest of the pack by the 173rd lap.
 This was the case until the next lap when Stewart tried to block on both lanes, but Newman found a way past him to reclaim the lead.
 On lap 176, the ninth (and final) caution was waved as Waltrip's right-front tire blew in turn one.
 He clipped the rear of Sadler's car, and then clouted a wall; Sadler spun and collected Biffle and Raines.
 Newman led the field at the restart on lap 180 with Busch second and Montoya third.
 Stewart turned onto the bottom lane so he could try and establish a second line of cars This proved successful as the Hendrick Motorsports duo of Johnson and Jeff Gordon were on the bottom lane, and caught Newman on the 182nd lap.

 Newman lost the lead to Johnson on the following lap.
 Stewart tried to pass Johnson on lap 184, but could not do so as no other driver steered to the middle lane to provide him with assistance.
 The right lane had Newman and his teammate Kurt Busch driving on it.
 The two caught Johnson and his teammate Jeff Gordon on the 185th lap.
 Stewart linked up with Busch and Newman the lap after, and went to the outside with Jeff Gordon and Johnson remaining on the inside.
 On the final lap, Jeff Gordon turned right, and got in between his teammate Johnson and Newman and Kurt Busch.
 As Johnson went to block his teammate, Stewart bump-drafted Jeff Gordon to give the latter the lead, which he held to clinch his fifth victory of the season, the 80th of his career, and a season sweep of victories at Talladega Superspeedway.
-He also took his sixth win at Talladega Superspeedway, and suppressed Dale Earnhardt to become the new all-time wins leader at restrictor-plate tracks with twelve.
+He also took his sixth win at Talladega Superspeedway, and surpassed Dale Earnhardt to become the new all-time wins leader at restrictor-plate tracks with twelve.
 Johnson finished second, Blaney came third, Hamlin took fourth and Newman placed fifth.
 Mears, Kurt Busch, Stewart, Raines and Reed Sorenson completed the top ten.
 The race had a total of nine cautions and 42 lead changes by 22 different drivers.
 Hamlin led five times for a total of 40 laps, more than any other competitor.